KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 I'll walk you step-by-step through my process for identifying and fixing each bug 🪲

+> **ℹ️Note**
-> **ℹ️Note:** You will encounter many different kinds of errors as you write your own scripts and conduct your own analyses, so I can't cover all possible scenarios.
+> You will encounter many different errors writing your own scripts and conducting your own analyses, so I can't cover all possible scenarios.
+But these examples illustrate some categories of bugs you will encounter and strategies to address them.
->
-> But these examples illustrate the categories of bugs you will encounter and strategies to address them.

 ## 🪲 Example 1: The fix is in the `.out` file
 **These are the best errors to debug, because the error message tells you (roughly) what to do.**